 Wriggly worm veins for dayyys.

-This is one of the easiest verdicts I’ve written.
-Jaco has several signs of being on the sauce, and his gains timeline is a sure giveaway.
+This is one of the most comprehensive verdicts I’ve written.
+Jaco has several signs of being on the sauce, and his gains timeline is pretty conclusive.

-Fair play to him though for not playing the natty card repetitively on social media.
+Fair play to him though for not playing the natty card repeatedly on social media.

 Steroids or not, he’s still built a world-class physique that’s got millions of people ‘mirin (including myself).